vrettasm/NapShift/README.md

 N.B.
 For Windows systems follow the **equivalent** instructions.

+## For Conda users

+A conda environment_napshift.yml file is provided with all the required dependencies.

+    $ conda env create -f environment_napshift.yml
+    $ conda activate venv_napshift

 ## How to run

 To execute the program (within the activated virtual environment), you can either